-Two low-barrier prop firms.
+Two low-barrier crypto prop firms.
 One built for crypto from day one.
 Here is how they compare where it counts.

 DNA Funded and Velotrade both appeal to traders looking for accessible entry into funded crypto trading.
 DNA Funded markets itself on low challenge cost and broad instrument access.
 Velotrade takes a narrower, crypto-native position with a cleaner rule set and up to 90% profit split from the first payout.
 If you are trying to choose between them, this comparison covers every metric that drives funded account outcomes: profit targets, drawdown model, consistency rules, profit split, platform, and pricing.
 For a broader overview of how both fit into the funded trading landscape, see what a crypto funded trading account actually involves.